ministryofjustice/laa-apply-for-legal-aid/README.md

 - Change `staging` to `production` in the above commands to access production.
 - Port 5433 is used in the above examples instead of the usual 5432 for postgres, as 5432 will not work if postgres

-### Schema and Data Migrations

-We use the standard Rails mechanism for migrating the database schema, i.e. timestamped files go into the `db/migrate` directory and are executed in order.

-We use the [data-migrate](https://github.com/ilyakatz/data-migrate/blob/master/README.md) gem for data migrations, i.e. when existing data in the database has to be changed.
-These are stored in the `db/data` directory, and are also given a name prefixed with a timestamp.

-Running `rake db:migrate:with_data` will run schema and data migrations in the order of their timestamps, so that data migrations that rely on the schema at a certain point in time are run at that time.

 ### Backups

 Backups are taken daily at 5:40am and stored for 7 days, these are automated backups and cannot be deleted.
 The retention date can be changed.